 A disturbing number of children are inactive and do not eat well.
-According to the Centers for Disease Control and Prevention, 16 percent of children ages 6-19 years old (over 9 million) are overweight or obese -- a number that has tripled since 1980.
-In addition, another 15 percent are considered at risk of becoming overweight1.
-Childhood obesity threatens to make this generation of American children the first to have a shorter lifespan than their parents2.
+According to the Centers for Disease Control and Prevention, for children and adolescents (2-19 years of age), obesity affected approximately 13.7 million of them.
+Obesity prevalence is 18.4% for 6-11 year olds and 20.6% for 12-19 year olds, as per the CDC, October 2018.
+In addition, the CDC noted that childhood obesity is more common within specific populations and socioeconomic status.
+Childhood obesity threatens to make this generation of American children the first to have a shorter lifespan than their parents1.